3 insights, 2 findings, 1 action (February 13, 2020)

 The completion of these tasks does not suggest a person should retire.
 However, failing to complete the tasks will put a successful transition into retirement at risk.

-This week’s task is associated with income and benefits: You need to evaluate how changes in the economy will affect your pension, investments, and retirement benefits.
+This week’s task is associated with income and benefits: You need to evaluate how economic changes will affect your pension, investments, and retirement benefits.

 Why it’s important

-Drawing down assets from a volatile investment portfolio can have adverse consequences on retirement spending.
+Drawing down assets from a volatile investment portfolio can adversely affect retirement spending.

 Poor investment performance can increase pressure on other assets and benefits.